glob-bruh/AmethystAdministrator/README.md

   - [ ] Load file/data.
 - [ ] Subnet calculations/processing.
 - [ ] IP address calculations/processing.
-  - [ ] IP address valid verify (to make sure entered IP's are actual IP address).
+  - [x] IPv4 address valid verify (to make sure entered IP's are actual IP address).
 - [ ] Auto ping clients and show results.
-  - [ ] Contain in its own classed thread.
+  - [x] Contain in its own classed thread.
 - [ ] TkInter terminal for ssh/telnet/terminal connections (worst case scenario launch a new term on the sys and run command).
-- [ ] Come up with flashy name (since its a "purple-team" tool perhaps something with "amethyst" in it).
+- [x] Come up with flashy name (since its a "purple-team" tool perhaps something with "amethyst" in it).
 - [ ] Implement the ability to connect to clients over various protocols (in order of importance):
   - [ ] Terminals - SSH and Telnet.
   - [ ] File Transfer - FTP, SFTP and SAMBA.